libra/website/docs/reference/glossary.md

 ### Byzantine Fault Tolerance (BFT)

-* **Byzantine Fault Tolerance** (BFT) is the ability of a distributed system to provide safety and liveness guarantees in the presence of faulty, or “[Byzantine](#byzantine-validator),"  members below a certain threshold.
+* **Byzantine Fault Tolerance** (BFT) is the ability of a distributed system to provide safety and liveness guarantees in the presence of faulty, or “[Byzantine](#byzantine-validator),”  members below a certain threshold.
 * The Libra Blockchain uses LibraBFT, a consensus protocol based on [HotStuff.](#hotstuff)
 * BFT algorithms typically operate with a number of entities, collectively holding N votes (which are called “validators” in the Libra application of the system).
 * N is chosen to withstand some number of validators holding f votes, which might be malicious.